stevenbackus/stevenbackus.github.io/bank.md

 - Each row represents a monthly statement mentioning a specific single credit or grant

 Considering my history and personal experience, I will be focusing my analysis on IDA credits and grants to Pakistan.
 During my analysis, I will attempt to answer the following questions:
-- How many total credits / grants have been extended to the country?
+- How many total credits or grants have been extended to the country?
 - The range of amounts committed by IDA for projects?
-- Which projects were for Tarbela Dam?
+- Which project funding is for Tarbela Dam?
 - How much Pakistan has received from IDA and how much has been paid back and still owed?
 - The range and average of the service charge rate?